sanjana-Bijoe/labtocat/README.md

 # Hello there 👋🏽

 I'm a developer advocate and polyglot data engineer working with anything I can get my hands on.
 I am a FullStack Engineer/Data Analyst/Data Engineer and an aspiring Data Scientist.
-I love working with Data and diffirent algorithms, it is incredibly rewarding for me.
+I love working with Data and different algorithms, it is incredibly rewarding for me.

 - 👨🏽‍💻 I work 🏡  with [Autodesk](https://www.autodesk.in/).
 - 📍 Kottayam, [Kerala](https://en.wikipedia.org/wiki/Kerala) 🇮🇳